-Solution: North River Commission has a partnered with a treatment supplier and several approved vendors to provide an affordable opportunity for residents, block clubs, and civic organizations to treat parkway ash trees in their community.
+Solution: North River Commission has partnered with a treatment supplier and several approved vendors to provide an affordable opportunity for residents, block clubs, and civic organizations to treat parkway Ash trees in their community.

-Treatment is being offered at an average 30% reduction over normal cost, and is effective for up to four years.
+Treatment is being offered at an average 30% reduction over normal cost, and is effective for up to three years.
 Contact approved vendors below for a quote.

 How Does This Work?

-- Work with your neighbors, your block club, local civic organization, or any other organized local group to spread awareness of the Ash treatment program.
+• Work with your neighbors, your block club, local civic organization or any other local group to spread awareness of the Ash treatment program.
 You or your group may want to adopt one or more trees.

 Chicago EAB Partner Vendors

-Contact for Treatment at Reduced Rates if you Mention "Chicago EAB"
+Contact for treatment at reduced rates when you mention "Chicago EAB"

 What is Used to Treat the Trees?
 Can I be Confident with this Solution?